 - A backup generator / UPS to drive airpumps /blower in the event of power failure.

 - An auto feeder.
 Only once you have hand fed your fish for a full production cycle.
-You need to learn behaviour and response first.
+You need to learn fish behaviour and response first.

 - Location dependent, some means of environmental control – preferably an insulated room, maybe greenhouse.
 Start to think about how to keep water warm for free.